Rainfall and Temperature Outlook for Trinidad and Tobago, Wet Season 2025

 Key Messages

-• Flood potential is high for known flood-prone areas and normal for emerging flood-prone areas.
+• Flood potential is moderately higher than normal for known flood-prone areas and near normal for emerging flood-prone areas.
 Citizens are urged to accelerate preparations.

-• Both day and night temperatures are expected to be warmer than average over western Trinidad and Tobago.
+• Both day and night temperatures are expected to be warmer than average, especially over western parts of Trinidad and Tobago.

-An outlook with increased chances for wet as-usual conditions still suggests:
+An outlook with increased chances for wet as usual conditions suggests:

-• Elevated risks of heavy rainfall days and prolonged wet periods.
+• Moderate risk of heavy rainfall days and prolonged wet periods.

 • Heightened concerns exist for persons in occasionally flooded and flood-prone areas.